In Trading Some Say Patience Is A Virtue. But Is It Really?

 Patience when trading on Matchbook or Betfair may be a virtue.
 But do you miss out on profitable trades?

-Happy new year.
-May I take this opportunity to thank you for dropping by and to wish you all you wish yourself for 2018.
-My first call this year was from a professional Betfair trader this morning who has been a friend since well before Betfair.
+My first call today was from a professional Betfair trader this morning who has been a friend since well before Betfair.
 We talked about, amongst other things, patience.

 He hit 44 out of 50 winning markets yesterday.
 He’s a perfectionist who is never satisfied.
 But today he still complained about how he hedged too early and if he’d been more patient he would have hit 47 winning markets.